RunestoneInteractive/httlads/_sources/PredictiveAnalytics/predicting_rentals.rst

 ---------------------

 * Create four new features out of the date, a column for year, month, day, and weekday.
-We will keep daynum as a feature as well, so that we can use it to build a graph.
+We will keep daynum as a feature as well so that we can use it to build a graph.
 Later we can experiment to see if we need it at all.
 * Redo the train-test split using the same ``random_state`` as before.
 * Fit a new model using the new features.